← Back to Blog

 Common concussion symptoms include:

-Headache or head pressure
+• Headache or head pressure

-Dizziness or vertigo
+• Dizziness or vertigo

-Sensitivity to movement or visual motion
+• Sensitivity to movement or visual motion

-Difficulty focusing or tracking
+• Difficulty focusing or tracking

-Standard advice to “cocoon” in a dark room till symptoms resolve is largely outdated beyond the first 24 to 48 hours.
-Research now shows that active rehabilitation leads to better outcomes and reduces the risk of developing post concussion syndrome.
+Standard advice to “cocoon” in a dark room until symptoms resolve is largely outdated beyond the first 24–48 hours.
+Research now shows that active rehabilitation leads to better outcomes and reduces the risk of developing post-concussion syndrome.
+Vestibular rehabilitation and concussion recovery go hand in hand.

 Cervicogenic Dizziness

-Beyond movement, the neck also provides the brain with information about head position through proprioception, also known as joint position sense.
-If this information becomes unreliable, a sense of dizziness or disorientation can occur.
+Neck pain is common in climbers given the demands placed on the shoulders, upper back, and cervical spine.
+Beyond movement, the neck also provides the brain with information about head position through proprioception.
+If this information becomes unreliable, a sense of dizziness or disorientation can occur — known as cervicogenic dizziness.

 Persistent Dizziness or Visual Motion Sensitivity

 Ongoing symptoms are usually related to how the brain processes sensory information rather than a simple mechanical problem.
-These cases can be more complex but the brain remains adaptable.
+Vestibular rehabilitation for persistent symptoms often includes:

-Gradual exposure to head and body movement
+• Gradual exposure to head and body movement

-Visual motion tolerance training
+• Visual motion tolerance training

-Targeted balance interventions
+• Targeted balance interventions

-With appropriate guidance, even long standing symptoms can improve.
+With appropriate guidance, even long-standing symptoms can improve.
+The brain remains remarkably adaptable with the right approach.

 About the Author